BMR Calculator

 Extremely Active3287

-SedentaryBMR * 1.2Little to no exercise + work a desk job
+SedentaryBMR * 1.2Little to no exercise plus a desk job.

-Moderately ActiveBMR * 1.55Moderate exercise 3-5 days / week
+Moderately ActiveBMR * 1.55Moderate exercise 3-5 days a week.

-Extremely ActiveBMR * 1.9Athletes and people who do very heavy physical labor
+Extremely ActiveBMR * 1.9Athletes or people doing very heavy physical labour.

 Sitting or lying downSedentary